iamlordaubrey/lunch_date/README.md

 3. Authorize the app

+### To know
+The application is currently hosted on Heroku.
+I'm making use of [Uptime robot](https://uptimerobot.com/) for application monitoring.

 ### Support or Contact

 Having trouble with **Lunch date**?
 Send me an [email](mailto:lord.chiemy@gmail.com) and I’ll help you sort it out.